-No. You can submit the Free Application for Federal Student Aid (FAFSA) and the College Service Scholarship PROFILE (CSS PROFILE) any time after October 1.
-You do need to be admitted to actually receive financial aid.
+No. You don’t have to be accepted to a college to apply for financial aid.
+You can submit the Free Application for Federal Student Aid (FAFSA) and the College Service Scholarship PROFILE (CSS PROFILE) any time after October 1 of your senior year.
+You do need to be admitted to a school actually receive financial aid.

-Ultimately, it is in your best interest to apply as soon as possible for a variety of reasons.
-Many colleges will notify of your acceptance before the priority deadline for financial aid.
+Ultimately, it is in your best interest to submit the FAFSA and any college specific forms as soon as possible for a variety of reasons.
+Many colleges will notify you of your acceptance before the priority deadline for financial aid.
 The sooner they have your financial aid application, the sooner they notify you of your award, and the sooner you can decide if you want to attend the college.

 Colleges may award aid as applications are completed.
 This can apply to both institutional and federal money.
-In the case of Perkins Loans, colleges often do not receive enough funding to provide loans to all eligible students.
-Therefore, the later you wait to submit the FAFSA, the less likely you are to receive institutional or some forms of need-based aid.
+In the case of the Supplemental Education Opportunity Grant, colleges often do not receive enough funding to provide grants to all eligible students.
+Therefore, the later you wait to submit the FAFSA, the less likely you are to receive some forms of need-based aid or institutional aid.

 Some colleges require a completed financial aid application before awarding any merit aid.
 Getting your award earlier can allow you to appeal decisions before you have to send in your acceptance.

 You only submit the FAFSA once a year

 Even if you apply to multiple colleges, you only have to submit the FAFSA once.
 The federal government processes the information and assigns you a score.
 This information is then provided to all the colleges you list on your form.
 You don’t even have to have applied to the colleges yet to list them on the FAFSA.